 TRUEif left unspecified.- typeAlphaSpendingNew

 The parameter value of alpha spending for the secondary trial.
-Corresponds to Delta for "WT", rho for "sfKD", and gamma for "sfHSD".
+Corresponds to \(\Delta\) for

 - typeBetaSpendingNew

 The parameter value of beta spending for the secondary trial.
-Corresponds to rho for "sfKD", and gamma for "sfHSD".
+Corresponds to \(\rho\) for

 The user-defined cumulative beta spending.
 Represents the cumulative beta spent up to each stage of the secondary trial.